Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Describe the implementation of your audio system.**

 **Document the sound style.**
-The sound style was similar to a midtown rpg fanatsy game.
-Hence, all the magic cards have a loud bancg and fantasy element to it.
+The sound style was similar to a fantasy rpg game.
+Hence, all the magic cards have a loud bang and a fantasy element to them.

 ## Gameplay Testing